 If you are downhill skiing, be sure to stop into the small cabin at the top of the hill for a bite to eat.
-Jeremie is serving up the most delicious eats in his little kitchen.
-This soup could very well have been the best soup I’ve ever had.
+Within the tiny kitchen, you’ll find a delicious warm lunch.
+The soup could very well have been the best soup I’ve ever had.

-Tips: For fresh, amazing fudge stop into the Café Arômes et Saveurs, which not only offers great coffee in the back but is attached to a huge candy store.
-If you’re stopping for lunch or dinner I recommend: Le Orange Bistro and the Le Saint-Pub Microbrewery.
+Tips: For fresh, fantastic fudge, stop into the Café Arômes et Saveurs, which not only offers great coffee in the back but is attached to a huge candy store.
+If you’re staying for lunch or dinner, I recommend Le Orange Bistro and Le Saint-Pub Microbrewery.

-On the island don’t leave without a stop for lunch at historic Boulangerie Bouchard.
+On the island, don’t leave without a stop for lunch at historic Boulangerie Bouchard.
 This family-run bakery has been open for over 69 years and features some delicious quiches, soups and meat pies.
-Of course there is also a selection of sugar cakes, croissants and the famous “Nun’s Farts” rolls.
-When asked why they are called Nun’s Farts I was told it had something to do with kids watching the nuns baking pastries and letting out a few toots in the process.
+Of course, there is also a selection of sugar cakes, croissants and the famous “Nun’s Farts” rolls.
+When asked why they are called Nun’s Farts, I learned it had something to do with kids watching the nuns baking pastries and letting out a few toots in the process.

 Be sure to stop at Ciderie Vergers Pednault and sample from their impressive selection of ciders.
 They have over 25 varieties and also feature an assortment of jellies, jams, butter and syrups.

-Tip: Hop on the ferry (which is free) once the race starts and follow the race alongside the ice canoe races.
-Dress warmly it’s windy and cold on the island and ferry boat.
+Tip: Hop on the ferry (which is free) once the race starts and follow the competition alongside the ice canoe races.
+Dress warmly.
+It’s windy and cold on the island and ferry boat.